Page Content

 • Complete and upload the Prerequisites and Observation Experiences document in the Supplemental Items section.

-• Upload radiography program transcripts including both your university affiliate transcript and hospital/clinical site transcript, along with unofficial transcripts from all colleges attended.
-All unofficial college transcripts, as well as radiography program transcripts listing both clinical and didactic grades, may be uploaded in the Supplemental Items section for application purposes.
+• Upload unofficial college transcripts from all institutions attended including radiography program (university affiliate and hospital/clinical site), PSEO or AP coursework, if applicable, in the Supplemental Items section of the application.
 If accepted to the program, official transcripts must be mailed from each institution directly to:

 Mayo Clinic School of Health Sciences